 Both freshmen and transfer students must have previous academic courses taken outside the U.S. evaluated by a credentials evaluation agency.
 For transfer students with university transcripts, you will need to request a course-by-course evaluation with a GPA computation (see the evaluator web sites for specific instructions).
 At your request, the agency will send UAB an evaluation report of your previous academic work.
 UAB will use the report to make the admission decision.
 The minimum GPA required is a 2.00/4.00.

-The following services can evaluate you university documents.
+The following companies can evaluate your university documents.
 This may take up to 5 weeks.
-Below are evaluation companies we prefer:
+We ONLY accept evaluations from WES or ECE.

 Educational Credential Evaluators, Inc.